kb689/Space_Invaders/README.md

 Recreates the Space Invaders game on a TI TM4C123 microcontroller and peripheral hardware mentioned below.

-Project for the edx online course: Embedded Systems Shape the World.
+Project for the edx course: Embedded Systems Shape the World.

 Project Requirements:
   KEILv4 IDE